 A common misconception is that a marketing consultant will charge you a lot of money upfront for their services.
-While some organizations might require you pay well in advance, most consultants prefer to charge on an ongoing basis, where they get paid for each project they complete.
+While some organizations might require you to pay well in advance, most consultants prefer to charge on an ongoing basis, where they get paid for each project they complete.

 Nonprofit marketing consultants can help with some of the following areas:

 - Digital marketing

 - A/B Testing

 A Successful Nonprofit Consulting Engagement Takes More than Work Ethic, It Takes Client Planning